hzi-bifo/PatchDetection/Software/README.md

 Say the input folder [(example can be downloaded here)](https://github.com/hzi-bifo/SDplots/blob/master/Software/Testdata/HA_cds.fa "HA_cds.fa") is located in */home/johndoe/patchdetection/HA_test*, the radius is 7 angstrom and the pdb file is named 3hmg.pdb.
 You would then run

- 	$sudo docker run -v /home/johndoe/patchdetection:/app/patchdetection tklingenbifolab/pdpipeline:beta -i HA_test -d 7 -p 3hmg.pdb
+ 	$sudo docker run -v /home/johndoe/patchdetection:/app/patchdetection tklingenbifolab/pdpipeline:beta -i HA_test -p 3hmg.pdb

 4. **Stopping the Pipeline**